markjnkim/es_mod/01-html/content/step-5-trainers.md

 - We implemented the `<article>` tag to help encapsulate related content on the page, allowing the browser and screenreaders to have an easier time reading our content.

 - Lastly, we got to utilize a lot of what we've learned previously in this project and reinforce our knowledge in both HTML and CSS.

+The next lesson will introduce us to a new couple of new HTML tags, as we will be building the "Reach Out" section of our page.